MYX12/Project2_SecureS3/README.md

 3. Enable CloudTrail with Data Event tracking for the main bucket
 4. Set up Metric Filters and CloudWatch Alarms with SNS notification
 5. Deploy Lambda function triggered by EventBridge for object recovery
-6. (Optional) Integrate GuardDuty and DynamoDB for advanced threat analytics
+6. Integrate GuardDuty and DynamoDB for advanced threat analytics

 ## What I Learned